Denoble/ProsperousAI/README.md

 This is a simple banking Android app that models transaction between different accounts.

 #Features
-.Transfer funds between Checking,Family and Savings Accounts.
-.Deposit money to the accounts
+.Transfer funds between Checking,Family and Savings Accounts .Deposit money to the accounts
 .View Transactions